 How and Why to Shoot, Move, and Communicate

 TL; DR – Don’t stay in one place.
 Once you start moving around, don’t be an asshole.

-- Once you start moving and shooting, but you are not communicating with people around you your intentions and gaining their consent as you move around ("S'cuse me, may I take a shot from here?"), being aware of possibly getting in someone's way ("Am I in your way?"), to apologizing for getting in someone's way ("Oh, I'm sorry, I'll get out of your way -- my bad!") then you become the dreaded Uncle Bob that wedding photographers love to make fun of amongst themselves who is always in the way of a good view.
-At best.
+Once you start moving and shooting, but you are not communicating with people around you your intentions and gaining their consent as you move around (“S’cuse me, may I take a shot from here?”), being aware of possibly getting in someone’s way (“Am I in your way?”), to apologizing for getting in someone’s way (“Oh, I’m sorry, I’ll get out of your way — my bad!”) then you become fire performer photography can be.